redhat-performance/RHOSO-templates/README.md

 # RHOSO-templates
-placeholder for all the RHOSO templates for all the scale lab machines
+placeholder for the RHOSO templates for all the scale lab machines